TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0C1104/driverlib/tima_trigger_fail_mechanism/README.md

 Once a fault is detected , TimerA is configured to set the PWM as follows:

+- TimerA is configured to set the PWM as follows:
     - TIMA1_C0 is set to high state
     - TIMA1_C1 is set to low state
+- USER_LED_1 and USER_TEST pins will toggle every time a fault is detected

 Once the fault condition is cleared (i.e. fault pin remains in low state for at